Festivals & Events

 How to Get There

 From Tokyo Station, take the Joetsu Shinkansen to JR Echigo-Yuzawa Station.
+Change to the Hokuetsu Express Hokuhoku Line and get off at Tokamachi Station.
 Transfer to the Hokuhoku Line and get off at Tokamachi Station.

 By car from Tokyo, take the Kanetsu Expressway, exit at Muikamachi Interchange, and get on route 253.